Swansea City used every single one, and more, of the 4140 minutes in the Sky Bet Championship season to book their spot in the Play-Off shootout.

 He moved to the FA in 2013 as a youth coach educator and coached the England Under-16s in 2014, before making the step up to under-17 level the following year.
 He led the Young Lions to the final of the 2017 European Championship, where they lost to Spain on penalties, but they gained revenge later in the year by coming from 2-0 down to beat the same opponents 5-2 in the World Cup final.
-With Graeme Potter heading to Brighton in the summer, Cooper was handed his first club managerial role after six years with the FA.
+With Graeme Potter heading to Brighton last summer, Cooper was handed his first club managerial role after six years with the FA.

 HOW TO FOLLOW